While often very challenging, quitting smoking is one of the most important things people who smoke can do for their health.

 Quitting smoking also provides health benefits for people around them.

-Most smokers want to quit and have tried doing so without success.
+Most people who smoke want to quit and have tried doing so without success.

-Counseling and support in changing behavior, nicotine replacement products, and certain drugs double the chances of quitting smoking for good.
+Counseling and support in changing behavior, nicotine replacement products, and certain medications double the chances of quitting smoking for good.

-(See also Smoking Smoking Smoking tobacco is harmful to almost every organ in the body.
-Smoking increases the risk of heart attack, lung cancer, chronic obstructive pulmonary disease (COPD), and other disorders.
-Nicotine... read more and Vaping Vaping Vaping refers to inhaling vapor (volatilized liquid) produced by battery-powered devices.
+(See also Smoking and Other Tobacco Use Smoking and Other Tobacco Use Tobacco use is a major individual and public health problem.
+Using tobacco is harmful to almost every organ in the body.
+Tobacco is used because of the effects of nicotine.
+Nicotine is highly... read more and Vaping Vaping Vaping refers to inhaling vapor (volatilized liquid) produced by battery-powered devices.
 The vapor can contain nicotine, tetrahydrocannabinol (THC) and cannabinoid (CBD) oils, and other substances... read more .)

-Most smokers who quit do so for health or economic reasons.
-About 70% of U.S. smokers say they want to quit and have already tried to quit at least once.
+Most people who smoke who quit do so for health or economic reasons.
+About 70% of people who smoke in the United States say they want to quit and have already tried to quit at least once.
 Withdrawal symptoms are a major barrier to quitting (smoking cessation).

 Quitting smoking improves the health and finances of those who quit and brings immediate benefits to those who are exposed to exhaled smoke and smoke emitted from the end of a lit cigarette.
-The Surgeon General concluded in 2006 that there is no safe level of secondhand smoke exposure.
-Someone who successfully quits smoking can become a role model and support to other smokers who want to quit.
+Someone who successfully quits smoking can become a role model and support to other people who want to quit.
 Quitting smoking can be challenging, but it is possible and evidence-based treatments are available.

 Because nicotine suppresses appetite and slightly increases the rate at which calories are burned, people who quit smoking may gain weight.
 Food also starts to taste and smell better, because smoking dulls the sense of smell and harms taste buds.
 Exercise helps prevent weight gain and may reduce the craving for nicotine.
 Drinking water is recommended along with other strategies for coping with oral cravings (for example, using a toothpick or chewing on a straw or carrot sticks).
 Use of nicotine gum may help delay weight gain.
 A temporary cough may develop as the lungs start to heal themselves.